 Tests and diagnosis

-Lyme disease has many nonspecific symptoms that often are found in other conditions, such as viral infections, various joint disorders, fibromyalgia, chronic fatigue syndrome and even depression.
-Sometimes, these common conditions are misdiagnosed as Lyme disease.
-What's more, the ticks that transmit Lyme disease also can spread other diseases at the same time.
+The variable signs and symptoms of Lyme disease are nonspecific and often are found in other conditions, so diagnosis can be difficult.
+What's more, the ticks that transmit Lyme disease also can in some cases spread other diseases at the same time.

-If you don't have the characteristic Lyme disease rash, your doctor may ask detailed questions about your medical history and do a physical exam.
+If you don't have the characteristic Lyme disease rash, your doctor may ask detailed questions about your medical history, including whether you've been outdoors in the summer where Lyme disease is common, and do a physical exam.
 Lab tests to identify antibodies to the bacteria may be used to help confirm the diagnosis.
 These tests are most reliable a few weeks after an infection, after your body has time to develop antibodies.
 They include:

 Treatments and drugs

 After treatment, a small number of people still experience some symptoms, such as muscle aches and fatigue.
-The cause of these continuing symptoms is unknown, but extended antibiotic treatment doesn't make them go away.
+The cause of these continuing symptoms is unknown, and treating with more antibiotics doesn't help.
 Some experts believe that certain people who get Lyme disease are predisposed to develop an autoimmune response that contributes to their symptoms.
 More research is needed.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.